tournepivoine/shinpokered-fr/README.md

 * DuoM2 - Showdown Mod assistance
 * Albatross - Many of the new sprites used in the hack (A significant number of post-Gen 1 evolutions, all regional variants, Meltan and Carapthor lines, etc.)
 * BlueZangoose / Vimescarrot - Pokemon box expansion, Instatext option, general assistance.
-* LuciShrimp - Mewtwo & Galarian Bird custom battle music
+* LuciShrimp - Mewtwo & FireRed/LeafGreen Legendary custom battle music
 * dannye33 - Assisting with crysaudio implementation
 * Frrf - Assisting with the development of the Pikachu / Eevee Mode + 5 Starters scenes in Oak's Lab, debugging
 * erosunica - Assistance with developing Celadon University & Citrine City, plus sources for various subjects.